fictive-kin/wireguard/README.rst

     peer.config().write()

-**Note**: Both the server and peer config are named the same by default.
+**Note**: Both the server and peer config files are named the same by default.
 This is because they would typically be on different machines and would not interfere with one another.
 Be aware of this when generating peer configs on a server node, or on any node that has a pre-existing wireguard config at the default file location.